Teaching English and Living in Chiang Mai, Thailand

 A Happening Social Scene and Many Interesting Activities

 The citizens of Chiang Mai are very tuned into Facebook, so check out Facebook groups for up-to-date information on happenings.
-Chiang Mai also has an active Couchsurfing community, as seen in their Facebook group.
+As seen in their Facebook group, Chiang Mai also has an active Couchsurfing community.

-Vegetables: If you are so inclined, get together with fellow health conscious comrades at one of the many veggie restaurants such as Blue Diamond, which serves up an array of delicious health foods for cheap, teacher-salary-friendly prices.
+Vegetables: If you are so inclined, get together with fellow health-conscious comrades at one of the many veggie restaurants such as Blue Diamond, which serves an array of delicious health foods for low, teacher-salary-friendly prices.

-Nightlife: Hop on over to one of many bars or music venues in the city to meet up with the party crowd and jam to local Thai bands.
+Nightlife: Hop over to one of many bars or music venues in the city to meet the party crowd and jam to local Thai bands.
 Wear your clubbing clothes at Monkey Club or listen to free live jazz at Northgate.

 Dancers: From flamenco classes to dance meditation to zook to salsa nights, there’s something for everyone who enjoys moving their bodies to music.

-Festivals: There’s always a festival happening in Chiang Mai, whether it’s Yee Peng, Loy Krathong, or hot air balloons.
+Festivals: There's always a festival in Chiang Mai, whether Yee Peng, Loy Krathong, or hot air balloons.
 Seriously, parades are weekly affairs!

 Teaching in Thailand is a wonderful way to test the TEFL waters abroad.
 I highly recommend it as a way to "take the plunge."